robinfriedmr/cross-stitch/README.md

-# cross-stitch_script
+# cross-stitch

-The "cross-stitch_script" project was an experiment in drawing your own cross-stich pattern's "back-stitching," for example for outlining or for lettering.
+The "cross-stitch" project was an experiment in drawing your own cross-stich pattern's "back-stitching," for example for outlining or for lettering.
 It was the precursor to my original senior thesis idea, which was a cross-stitch pattern generator that would have allowed for the aforementioned back-stitch line drawings but also would have been able to generate a pattern that uses back-stitching when converting an image to a pattern.

 Originally I had only been looking at web applications, and I found that the best free applications merely converted an image to pixel art with colors of single kinds of threads.
 I believed that creating a program that allows for more than one kind of stitching to be automatically generated would be a fruitful pursuit.